vhok/notes/javascript-terminology.md

 A **dynamically typed** programming language such as JavaScript has variables whose type *can* change during runtime.
 Whereas, a **statically typed** programming language is defined at development and not *supposed to*¹ change during runtime such as TypeScript.

 ## Footer
-¹See more information in TypeScript.md notes.
+¹See more information in TypeScript.md notes on working in a smaller domain of probable causes.